-Master of espionage John le Carre dies at 89
+John le Carre, who probed murky world of spies, dies at 89

 “We didn’t shape it or mold it.
 We were there, we thought, to speak truth to power.”

-“The Perfect Spy,” his most autobiographical book, looks at the formation of a spy in the character of Magnus Pym, a boy whose criminal father and unsettled upbringing bear a strong resemblance to le Carre’s own.
+“A Perfect Spy,” his most autobiographical novel, looks at the formation of a spy in the character of Magnus Pym, a boy whose criminal father and unsettled upbringing bear a strong resemblance to le Carre’s own.

 His writing continued unabated after the Cold War ended and the front lines of the espionage wars shifted.
 Le Carre said in 1990 that the fall of the Berlin Wall had come as a relief.
 “For me, it was absolutely wonderful.
 I was sick of writing about the Cold War.
 The cheap joke was to say, ‘Poor old le Carre, he’s run out of material; they’ve taken his wall away.’
 “The spy story has only to pack up its bags and go where the action is.”